Alan Fuerstman: Awards and recognition

-He was awarded the 2007 Resort Executive of the Year, an award decided by leaders in the industry.
-In addition to being named One to Watch by Virtuoso for their Best of the Best Hotel Awards, Fuerstman was listed on the Haute 100 list in 2011.
+Fuerstman was awarded the 2007 Resort Executive of the Year, an award decided by leaders in the industry.
+In addition to being named "One to Watch" by Virtuoso for their Best of the Best Hotel Awards, Fuerstman was listed on the Haute 100 list in 2011.
 He received a Smart Business Award in the Real Estate & Hospitality category in 2013, the same year that he received the Ernst & Young Entrepreneur of the Year Award.
 In 2014 he was given the Mondavi Wine & Food Award.

 Personal life

 Fuerstman is married to Susan J. Fuerstman and has four children.
 He has been on the board of trustees of Gettysburg College since 2006.
 He also serves on the advisory board for the Northern Arizona University School of Hotel and Restaurant Management.